muax0uwu/Encryption-Decryption-SYSTEM/README.md

 # Encryption-Decryption-SYSTEM

-#This will work in linux filesystem only :')
+#The executable file will work in linux only :')

+#For windows or something you have to compile the cpp file :')